-Mitochondrial respiration is the oxidation of fuel substrates (electron donors) and reduction of O_2 catalysed by the electron transfer system, ETS: (mt) mitochondrial catabolic respiration; (ce) total cellular O_2 consumption; and (ext) external respiration.
-All chemical reactions, r, that consume O_2 in the cells of an organism, contribute to cell respiration, J{rO_2} .
-In addition to mitochondrial catabolic respiration, O_2 is consumed by:
+Mitochondrial respiration is the oxidation of fuel substrates (electron donors) and reduction of O2 catalysed by the electron transfer system, ETS: (mt) mitochondrial catabolic respiration; (ce) consumed by:

-- Mitochondrial residual oxygen consumption, Rox.
-Non-mitochondrial O2 consumption by catabolic reactions, particularly peroxisomal oxidases and microsomal cytochrome P450 systems.
-Non-mitochondrial Rox by reactions unrelated to catabolism.
-Extracellular Rox.
-Aerobic microbial respiration.
-Bars are not at a quantitative scale. - (mt) Mitochondrial catabolic respiration, J{kO2} , is the O_2 consumption by the mitochondrial ETS excluding Rox. - (ce) Cell respiration, J{rO2} , takes into account O_2 / $^{\bullet}$ CO2 internal O2-consuming reactions, r, including catabolic respiration and Rox.
-Catabolic cell respiration is the O2 consumption associated with catabolic pathways in the cell, including mitochondrial catabolism in addition to peroxisomal and microsomal oxidation reactions (2). - (ext) External respiration balances internal respiration at steady-state, including extracellular Rox (♠) and aerobic respiration by the microbiome (♠).
+- Mitochondrial residual oxygen consumption, Aerobic microbial respiration.
+Bars are not at a quantitative scale. - is the O2 consumption by the mitochondrial ETS excluding Rox. - (ce) Cell respiration, J{rO2} , takes into account internal O2-consuming reactions, r, including catabolic respiration and Rox.
+Catabolic cell respiration is the O2 consumption associated with catabolic pathways in the cell, including mitochondrial catabolism in addition to peroxisomal and microsomal oxidation reactions (2). - (ext) External respiration balances internal respiration at steady-state, including extracellular Rox (4) and aerobic respiration by the microbiome (5).
 O2 is transported from the environment across the respiratory cascade, i.e., circulation between tissues and diffusion across cell membranes, to the intracellular compartment.
-The respiratory quotient, RQ, is the molar CO2/O2 exchange ratio; when combined with the respiratory nitrogen quotient, N/O2 (mol N given off per mol O2 consumed), the RQ reflects the proportion of carbohydrate, lipid and protein utilized in cell respiration during aerobically balanced steady-states.
+The respiratory quotient, RO, is the molar CO_2/O_2 exchange ratio; when combined with the respiratory nitrogen quotient, N/O2 (mol N given off per mol O2 consumed), the RQ reflects the proportion of carbohydrate, lipid and protein utilized in cell respiration during aerobically balanced steady-states.
 Bicarbonate and CO2 are transported in reverse to the extracellular mileu and the organismic environment.
 Hemoglobin provides the molecular paradigm for the combination of O2 and CO2 exchange, as do lungs and gills on the morphological level.
 Consult Table 8 for a list of terms and symbols. - 4.
-Incomplete tightness of coupling, i.e., some degree of uncoupling relative to the substrate-dependent coupling stoichiometry, is a characteristic of energy-transformations across membranes.
+Incomplete tightness of coupling, i.e., some degree of uncoupling relative to the substratedependent coupling stoichiometry, is a characteristic of energy-transformations across membranes.
 Uncoupling is caused by a variety of physiological, pathological, toxicological, pharmacological and environmental conditions that exert an influence not only on the proton leak and cation cycling, but also on proton slip within the proton pumps and the structural integrity of the mitochondria.
 A more loosely coupled state is induced by stimulation of mitochondrial superoxide formation and the bypass of proton pumps.
 In addition, the use of protonophores represents an experimental uncoupling intervention to assess the transition from a well-coupled to a noncoupled state of mitochondrial respiration.